-RÉKA GÁL is a first year PhD student at the Faculty of Information at the University of Toronto who holds a Fellowship at the Centre for 2019/20.
+RÉKA GÁL is a second year PhD student at the Faculty of Information at the University of Toronto who holds a Fellowship at the Centre for 2019/20.
 She has completed her master’s in Cultural Studies at Humboldt-Universität zu Berlin.
 Her work unites feminist media theory and postcolonial studies with the history of science and environmental studies and explores how technological tools and scientific methods are employed to purportedly solve socio-political problems.
 In her master’s thesis Cosmic Colonial Fantasies, she explored the historical stages through which outer space colonial fantasies evolved, from ancient Greece until the 18th century.
 She plans on extending this research during her PhD, to reflect from a feminist perspective on why and how the rhetoric of outer space colonization emerges in the present.
 She is excited for the opportunity to engage with the Centre and to participate in interdisciplinary conversations about technology and culture.

 Links for events and initiatives related to Marshall McLuhan and his legacy that take place outside

 The Marshall McLuhan Projects are presented by transmediale in cooperation with the Embassy of Canada in Berlin.
 They comprise the Marshall McLuhan Lecture and accompanying programming.

 McLuhan at St. Michael's College SMC One: The McLuhan Seminar in Creativity and Technology

 Offered for the first time in 2018-2019, St. Michael's College McLuhan Seminar is an exploration of the relationship between creativity and technology.
 The Seminar is inspired by McLuhan’s innovative thinking.
 First-year students will explore how the humanities relate to other fields of thought in addressing the individual, social, and cultural experiences and effects of technological innovation.